 Yet I am also unable to answer the question with an absolute ‘No’ as I am aware of the good things and also efforts that I have given to Samuel to ensure that he is raised in the best manner I can provide.
 My friend and I ended that conversation with that question for me to chew on and that was about two weeks ago.
 To date, I am still gnawing on the question and wondering if I can ever answer that question with an absolute yes.

 I can have the most wonderful experience with a group of mothers over an afternoon playgroup session, but a snide remark about my parenting will cause me to waver in my confidence and bother me for the rest of the day, or even weeks.
 A simple remark such as what you feed your child, whether you sleep-train your child or do schedule feeding, whether you breastfeed your child, how you handle a public tantrum, or where you choose to send your child to school – can make one mother feel deeply personal and hurtful.
 Whether you are new to the job of mothering or not, such snide comments about your parenting can cause you to seriously self-doubt about your parenting skills.

 “Do you ladies ever doubt your parenting choices?”
 I threw this question to a group of like-minded mothers that I’ve been with for a long while, as I always doubted my own parenting choices.
 “YES!
 ALL THE TIME!” one mother replied with much confidence and another replied, “Who doesn’t?”
-Self-doubting is one of the occupational hazard that comes with being a mom.
+Self-doubting is one of the occupational hazards that comes with being a mom.
 So how can we know if we are really good mothers?